CarlTBarnes/StringTheory-Tools/README.md

 StringTheory can have up to 8 parameters (e.g. Split), and several with 6 to 7 (e.g. Replace), which can make it difficult to get the commas exactly right when you want to omit.
  WriteTheory will read an INC file and help you write the call by opening a Form with each Parameter as an Entry.
  The Help button will open CapeSoft.com help for ST and OddJob.
 More can easily be added.
+This can be used with any INC file.

 ![wt1](images/writetheory1.png)
 ![wt2](images/writetheory2.png)
 ![wtoj](images/writetheoryoj.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzExMDQwMzMsLTM5NTI5MDA1MywtMj
+eyJoaXN0b3J5IjpbMTE3MDkxNjA2MiwtMzk1MjkwMDUzLC0yMT
-ExMTY1OTc3LDQzMzk4ODA5NV19
+ExNjU5NzcsNDMzOTg4MDk1XX0=
 -->